Introduction to Laboratory and Scientific Methodology

 - Learn proper use of micropipettes, spectrophotometer, and microscopes

 - Identify appropriate dissection techniques using scalpels, scissors, forceps, and bone shears

 - Practice suitable handling and disposal of bacterial cells and tissue waste

 - Apply Excel, BLAST, and Mega4 programs to explore molecular biology, genotyping, and bioinformatics

 About this course:Introductory life sciences laboratory designed for undergraduate students.
 Opportunity to conduct wet-laboratory cutting-edge bioinformatics laboratory experiments.
 Students work in groups of three conducting experiments in areas of physiology, metabolism, cell biology, molecular biology, genotyping, and bioinformatics.
 Letter grading.
 Transferable for UC credit.

 These courses meet regularly and are fully online.
 Click “See Details” below for more information.

 Enrollment/class participation contingent on signing a liability waiver.

 Enrollment limited to 24 students.
 Visitors not permitted.
-Enrollment deadline: October 3, 2018.
-No refund after October 10, 2018.
+Enrollment deadline: April 7, 2020.
 Internet access required.